Daparrag/ARMV7e-M-Invasive-profile-library-for-cortex-M4-MCU/README.md

 # ARMV7e-M invasive profile library for cortexM4 MCU
-This is a simple library used for make a profile of your applications in the cortex M4 micro controller.
+This is a simple library used to profile of your applications in the cortex M4 micro controller.

 <img src="https://github.com/Daparrag/ARMV7e-M-Invasive-profile-library-for-cortex-M4-MCU/blob/master/Screenshots/profiling.png" alt="Profile Semihosting Architecture" width="1000px" />

-this library exploites the Semihosting capabilities present in the Cortex-M4 microcontroller's family  and the  **no_instrument_function** gnu-facilities for acquire the pair  **Call and Called functions addresses**.
+this library makes use of Semihosting capabilities in the Cortex-M4 microcontroller's family, additionally uses the **no_instrument_functions** provided by the gnu compiler that returns two address  **(Call and Called function addresses)**.

-As well it includes **a simple counter** used for calculate an approximated **number of cycles** spending in each function's in execution.
-At the end a **XML file** is generated with all the profile information Allowing an easy visualization independent of the platform used by his analysis.
+As well it includes **a simple counter** used to approximate the **number of cycles** spending by each function.
+At the end the library returns a **XML file** with the whole profile information to be visualized by and external platform.

 **GUI**

 The view of information had been done through a graphical user interface able to parse the XML and showing the results in a friendly tree-table.
 This table contains: name of a function, number of cycles,